Workers’ Compensation Appeals Process in Pennsylvania

 If a workers’ compensation judge does not overturn the original decision, employees have the option to appeal their denied claims.
 It is important to file the appropriate forms and meet all applicable deadlines to have the best possible chance of winning an appeal.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. help injured workers prevail in their appeals, so they can get the necessary compensation for their workplace injuries and illnesses.
+The skilled workers’ compensation lawyers at Larry Pitt & Associates, P.C. help injured workers prevail in their appeals, so they can get the necessary compensation for their workplace injuries and illnesses.

 Process of Appealing a Denied Workers’ Compensation Claim in Pennsylvania

 Each state has different procedures and requirements for appealing a denied workers’ compensation claim, therefore it is advisable that employees seek the counsel of a qualified attorney in their geographical area.
 In Pennsylvania, the following specific appeal process must be adhered to: